ZibingZhang/ZibingZhang.github.io/_pages/personal/quotes.md

 </style>

 ## Books
+> The world ends tomorrow, but the day after that, people are going to ask what’s for breakfast.

+--- Brandon Sanderson, *Edgedancer*

 > "Ain’t nothing wrong with being a woman, gancho," Lopen said.
 > "Some of my relatives are women."